2mal3/Advanced-Monsters-Datapack/README.md

 The chance can be changed under data > amd > loot_tables > random.json by changing the second number.
 The probability then results from 1 / The specified number.

+This datapack supports with my Language Pack (https://link-to.net/80983/2mal3sLanguagePack) the languages German, Spanish and French.

 Installation:
  - Download the file.
  - Unzip the file.